ori-buzi/Jack-Westin-Challenge/README.md

 # Jack-Westin-Challenge
-This is a challenge project about CSS &amp; Html
+This is a challenge project focused on CSS and HTML.